zeruhur/plerion/_five_galaxies/en/05_major_empires_and_powers.md

 2.  **United Federation of Avaros**

--   **Species:** Lynem
+-   **Species:** Multispecies
 -   **Location:** Primarily located in the Milky Way Galaxy, with extensive trade networks throughout the Triangulum and Large Magellanic Cloud.
 -   **Government:** Federation
--   **Summary:** The United Federation of Avaros is a collective of Lynem tribes and communities that have united under a common goal of promoting peace, cooperation, and interstellar trade.
-The Lynem, known for their pangolin-like features and disdainful temperament, have established a vast network of trade routes connecting various star systems in the Milky Way.
+-   **Summary:** The United Federation of Avaros is a collective of tribes and communities that have united under a common goal of promoting peace, cooperation, and interstellar trade.
+The Avarosian have established a vast network of trade routes connecting various star systems in the Milky Way.
 The Federation operates on a democratic model, with representatives from each member tribe participating in decision-making processes.
 Their emphasis on diplomacy and cultural exchange has made them a significant player in the intergalactic community.

 3.  **Technocratic Union of Skopalia**

 -   **Species:** Che-esune
--   **Location: **Concentrated in the Triangulum Galaxy, with minor territorial claims in the neighboring galaxies.
+-   **Location:** Concentrated in the Triangulum Galaxy, with minor territorial claims in the neighboring galaxies.
 -   **Government:** Technocratic Republic
 -   **Summary:** The Technocratic Union of Skopalia is a highly advanced civilization led by the Che-esune species.
 Known for their unique blend of technological expertise and aggressive demeanor, the Skopalian society is structured around scientific progress and meritocracy.
 They have mastered the art of harnessing natural resources and have developed groundbreaking technologies that have propelled them to the forefront of intergalactic innovation.
 The Technocratic Union operates as a republic, with elected representatives overseeing various specialized departments and councils.